-With 2021 in the rearview mirror, people all over the country are starting to feel safe enough to get back out on the road again.
-Whether you need enough space to comfortably drive the family around, are looking to increase fuel efficiency, or need something to tow your boat to your next vacation destination, there is an ideal car for you.
-Find the right vehicle for your travel needs in this list of best roadtrip cars.
+With spring in the rearview mirror, people everywhere are planning their next summer roadtrip.
+Whether you need enough space to comfortably drive the family around, are looking to increase fuel efficiency, or need something to tow your boat to your next vacation destination, there is a perfect car for you.
+Find the right vehicle for a memorable summer on the road with these top roadtrip cars.

 1. Toyota Highlander Hybrid

 This top-ranked hybrid and electric SUV comes standard with two electric motors and a 2.5-liter four-cylinder engine for a combined output of 243 horsepower.
 This hybrid earns an EPA-estimated 36 MPG city / 35 MPG highway, and can pull up to 3,500 pounds.
 Standard features include Apple CarPlay/Android Auto, Bluetooth, a WiFi hotspot, 5 USB ports and an 8” touchscreen.
 This is one of the better roadtrip vehicles if you’re looking for something efficient that can still tow a boat or trailer wherever you’re going.